JumpingKeyCaps/BlueToothMultiScreenSync/README.md

 - Master sends updates in `{xVU, yVU, wVU, hVU}` format.
 - Slaves crop & render in real-time.

+### 🔹 Master-Controlled Virtual Viewports

+The Master device fully controls the virtual coordinate system for all Slaves.
+Each Slave receives an **origin offset** `(offsetX, offsetY)` and a **logical orientation** defined by the Master.
+This allows the Slave to behave as if its screen were rotated or positioned differently, even if the physical device is locked in portrait mode.

+All object rendering and interaction calculations on the Slave are performed relative to this Master-defined origin.
+- The Master can place Slaves anywhere on the virtual canvas (e.g., one below the Master, one to the right).
+- Slaves map virtual coordinates to their local screen using their assigned viewport.
+- This strategy eliminates the need to handle physical rotation or complex recomposition on Slaves while keeping the shared canvas perfectly aligned across devices.

 ---

 ## Data Flow Overview